blengerich/GenAMap/README.md

 After that, you can enjoy the next-generation GWAS by visiting __localhost__ on Linux.
 On Mac, this is __192.168.99.100__, or __0.0.0.0__ if your docker version > 1.2.x

-## Contact:
+[//]: # (## Contact:)

-Have a question about GenAMap?
+[//]: # (Have a question about GenAMap?
 Email us at genamap.team@gmail.com.
 To help us to get to know you better, please provide your name and affiliation when requesting support.
-We also have a [Google group](https://groups.google.com/forum/#!forum/genamap-users) for users.
+We also have a [Google group]https://groups.google.com/forum/#!forum/genamap-users for users.)